 A Consent Order is a legal document entered into by a couple to confirm a financial agreement they have reached arising from their divorce or dissolution.
 A Consent Order can include all the financial aspects of the agreement reached such as:

-• The family home – whether it will be sold or transferred to one party, and how the proceeds will be divided;
+- The family home – whether it will be sold or transferred to one party, and how the proceeds will be divided;

-• How other assets such as savings, investments or business interests will be divided;
+- How other assets such as savings, investments or business interests will be divided;

-• What will happen to personal possessions such as furniture;
+- What will happen to personal possessions such as furniture;

-• How any pension will be shared;
+- How any pension will be shared;

-• Arrangements for maintenance payments, including child maintenance for any children;
+- Arrangements for maintenance payments, including child maintenance for any children;

-• Any other expenses – for example, if one party will continue to pay for life insurance or private healthcare;
+- Any other expenses – for example, if one party will continue to pay for life insurance or private healthcare;

-• How any outstanding debts will be dealt with;
+- How any outstanding debts will be dealt with;

-• An agreement that neither party can make a claim as a financial dependent when the other dies.
+- An agreement that neither party can make a claim as a financial dependent when the other dies.

-It is important to remember that a Final Order in divorce or dissolution only brings a marriage or a civil partnership to an end, it does not deal with financial matters.
+It is important to remember that a Final Divorce Order only brings a marriage or a civil partnership to an end, it does not deal with financial matters.
 To ensure financial matters are concluded, it is necessary to make a separate application for a financial order, whether by way of a Consent Order following the reaching of an agreement, or through a Court hearing with a Judge deciding on the outcome if agreement cannot be reached.
 Once a Consent Order is approved by a Judge the financial agreement becomes legally binding.

 The importance of finalising financial matters cannot be underestimated.
 In the 2023 case of HAT v LAT, Mr Justice Peel concluded that the absence of a Consent Order, and a 29-year delay in bringing a claim for financial remedies was not by itself a jurisdictional or procedural bar to a wife making a financial claim against her former husband.

-What is the difference between a Consent Order & Clean break Consent Order?
+What is the difference between a Consent Order & Clean Break Consent Order?

 A Consent Order formally records the details of a negotiated financial agreement such as spousal maintenance payments, property transfer or sale, the division of assets or the sharing of a pension.